Class of 2013

 When Andrew Klansky transferred to Johnson State, he was looking for a challenge.
 He knew the college offered a pre-medical concentration.
 He had heard about its strong science program and research opportunities for students.
 But he never imagined he would end up as a finalist at an academic research conference.

-“My first year here I saw that Hans Haverkamp was looking for research assistants to work in his exercise physiology lab in the summer,” Andrew said.
+“My first year here I saw that Hans Haverkamp was looking for research assistants to work in his exercise physiology lab in the summer,” Andrew says.
 “So I applied and was accepted.”

 He immediately dove into research work with Haverkamp, assistant professor and co-chair of Environmental & Health Sciences.
 In their lab work, Andrew and several other undergraduate research assistants measure and study the airway function of asthmatics during exercise.